BegumOzdemirOluk/BegumOzdemirOluk.github.io/_pages/research.md

 <summary style="cursor:pointer;"><strong>Abstract</strong></summary>

 <p style="font-size:0.95em; line-height:1.45; margin-top:0.6em;">
-  This paper examines whether transparency affects consumers’ willingness to pay for carbon-neutral labels.
+  This paper examines whether transparency affects consumers' willingness to pay for carbon-neutral labels.
 Many companies label products as carbon neutral, yet these labels do not disclose the shares of CO<sub>2</sub> offsetting and CO<sub>2</sub> reduction underlying the claim.
 The EU has recently adopted rules to prohibit environmental claims that rely on